Skip to main content

 Creating the workshop environment with Terraform

-• Create a VPC across three availability zones
+• A VPC across three availability zones

-• Create an EKS cluster
+• An EKS cluster

-• Create an IAM OIDC provider
+• An IAM OIDC provider

-• Add a managed node group named default
+• A managed node group named default

 Download the Terraform files: